 4. Export expertise and increase national/international reputation

 - Testing.
 The ELC has been working collaboratively with American College of Greece in Athens and Anatolia College in northern Greece.
+The ELC has also worked with the Italian Ministry of Education and the US Embassy in Rome to meet requirements for testing in Italy.

 - Diversification of activities is a major goal and we continue to seek opportunities to expand the offerings outside of Greece.